xiv3r/uz801-openwrt/readme.md

 - Use built dtb from openstick-builder?
   - use linux's dts?
 - modemmanager not showing rxtx
+- msm firmware loader, to free up almost 40mb from rootfs
 ---
 ### Stuff
 - The `msm8916-yiming-uz801v3.dtb` file is a prebuilt dtb extracted from one of the many OpenStick-Builder project living in Github.